The Fire Sacrifices and Offerings of Israel – The Trespass Offering

-Unlike the Sin Offering the Trespass offering required restitution by the payment of a fine to the wronged party.
-If the sin could be assessed for monetary compensation then the guilty party had to bring a ram (4) for the guilt offering, as well as pay compensation in property or in silver of the actual value plus a twenty percent fine.
-That is, some sins are more serious than others as evidenced by the different sizes of offerings required for restitution.
-The ram itself was not part of the restitution, but rather for the atonement of the trespass before God.
+Unlike the Sin Offering, the Trespass offering required restitution by paying a fine to the wronged party.
+If the sin could be assessed for monetary compensation, the guilty party had to bring a ram (4) for the guilt offering and pay compensation in property or silver of the actual value plus a twenty percent fine.
+That is, some sins are more serious than others, as evidenced by the different sizes of offerings required for restitution.
+The ram was not part of the restitution but rather for the atonement of the trespass before God.

 There are four salient lessons of the Trespass Offering:

 - that the offender must give complete satisfaction to the offended,